-Inventory shrinkage costs the retail industry worldwide at least, according to Retail Dive.
+Inventory shrinkage costs the retail industry worldwide at least $100 billion annually, according to Retail Dive.
 That’s a big problem, and for most retailers, these numbers mean the potential loss of revenue and challenges to measuring or defining inventory turnover.
 This is just one reason why it’s critical to develop and implement loss prevention strategies to track and deter inventory loss.

 To successfully reduce shrinkage in your retail stores, you need to have a solid understanding of what causes inventory shrinkage — especially if it’s a problem your business is already experiencing.
 This will be your basis for implementing the most effective solutions to solve the shrinkage problems your business may be facing.

 Four Leading Causes of Inventory Shrinkage